ItsMonarch04/crash-course/docs/LIMITATIONS.md

   transition-depth, and state-count bounds printed in its report.
 A completed tiny model is evidence inside that state space, not a proof of unbounded Raft.
-- Real-host backups are offline `CCBK` archives of the identity, config, and framed Raft WAL.
-They are not yet SSTable checkpoints; the command rejects a torn WAL during capture and restore never merges data.
+- Real-host `CCBK` v2 backups contain only the exact CCSN file named by a durable snapshot mark.
+Restore validates it and writes a fresh one-node CCID/Restore-origin WAL/checkpoint; it never clones source identity.
+The capture is offline and can therefore be behind the current leader; online linearizable backup, store-manifest validation, and the promised legacy v1 logical importer remain incomplete.

 - Wiped simulator nodes re-enter through a Join-origin durable prefix and ordinary Raft traffic; no leader snapshot is copied directly into a target.
-  The project still lacks the N4 streamed snapshot lifecycle, durable snapshot files, and prefix reclamation, so this is log catch-up rather than a claim of snapshot-transfer support.
+  The host has streamed durable checkpoint transfer, but still lacks the storage-manifest and prefix-reclamation portions of N4, so a wiped-node claim remains narrower than full storage recovery.
 - Permanent non-goals, recorded in [ADR-0008](adr/0008-scope-boundaries.md): a second host on an async runtime, an external Jepsen/Elle audit harness, keyspace notifications, and an LSM block cache.
 Each was considered and